RobertKozak/fluent-git/README.md

 ### NOTE:

-For ZSH users you should install oh-my-zsh https://ohmyz.sh/#install

 You will need to set up your terminal to use a patched powerline font so the characters in the prompt will display correctly.